davidhuynhbooks/davidhuynhbooks-4cbfd/content/pages/portfolio/project-1.md

 sections:
   - type: image_section
     image: /images/FrontCover-7279f140.jpg
-    image_alt: 'Why is Elly '
+    image_alt: Why is Elly 1
     caption: This is the caption of the image
     width: regular
   - type: text_section